Design Your Own Greeting Cards for Easter

 Hand lettering, typography, calligraphy—beautifully designed words are a perennial favourite.
 On postcards they decorate the fridge or brighten the desk of beloved recipients.
 These three templates can be downloaded as a JPG and uploaded as a complete layout in the ifolor card designer.

-With the ifolor Postcard App, you can send postcards on the go.
+With the ifolor app, you can send postcards on the go.
 Simply save your picture to your phone, upload it to the app, insert an address, and write a personal note. ifolor will send the card directly to the chosen recipient at the touch of a button.